enso-org/enso/docs/distribution/packaging.md

 #### enso-version

-_String_: Specifies the Enso version that should be used for this project.
-If set to `default`, the default locally installed Enso version will be used.
+**Optional (required for publishing)** _String_: Specifies the Enso version that should be used for this project.
+If not set or set to `default`, the default locally installed Enso version will be used.
 The version should not be `default` if the package is to be published.

 #### version